codescrum/bebox/README.md

 bebox node remove
 ```

-Then in the console a simple wizard appear asking the node parameters.
+Then in the console a simple wizard appear for selecting the node to remove from the available nodes.

 To list nodes: